 Tips for Planning Your Visit to Yosemite National Park

 To best enjoy California’s Yosemite National Park, planning ahead is key.
-Before you set out on your John Muir Trail hike, whether you’re doing a short three days like we did, or doing a longer thru-hike, here are a few things you need to know before you go.
+Before you set out on your John Muir Trail hike, whether you’re doing a short three days like we did, or doing a longer thru-hike, here are a few things you need to know before you depart on one of the best hikes in the US.

 The best time to hike the John Muir Trail